bramsmulders/bramsmulders.com/_source/_posts/2013-02-17-how-i-improved-my-workflow-with-smacss-sass.markdown

 Since the module has its own module, state, theme sections it can be easily copied to another project while the characteristics stay the same.

 ### Namespacing
-I'm using a namespacing that is based off the (link: http://bem.info/ text: BEM) front-end naming methodology wich stands for: Block, Element, Modifier.
+I'm using a namespacing that is based off the [BEM](http://bem.info/) front-end naming methodology wich stands for: Block, Element, Modifier.
 The naming convention follows the following pattern:

     .block{}
     .block__element{}